Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Data Acquisition

-Say a mobile device $\mathcal{M}$ from a geographical area $\mathcal{G}$ is connected to an available operator $\mathcal{X}$ running an application $\mathcal{A}$.
-The primary objective of this paper is to develop a \textbf{robust} \textit{in-situ} model that can seamlessly predict the 5G cellular network throughput $Y_t = f(S_t)$ at any time instance $t$ from a set of network characteristics $S_t$ sensed by the end-device.
-Additionally, in this context, the term robustness means that the framework should be resilient to the fluctuations caused by the hardware components of $\mathcal{M}$, the area-specific characteristics like population density, and variances in network characteristics introduced by different demographics and service providers' network architectures.
+The primary objective of this paper is to develop a \textbf{robust} \textit{in-situ} model that can seamlessly predict the 5G cellular network throughput at any time instance from a set of network characteristics sensed by the end-device.
+Additionally, in this context, the term robustness means that the framework should be resilient to the fluctuations caused by the hardware components, the area-specific characteristics like population density, and variances in network characteristics introduced by different demographics and service providers' network architectures.
 However, a learning model for throughput prediction needs a vast amount of data to cover the diversity and scale of parameters inherent in cellular network modeling.
-The current 5G deployment is still in a nascent stage, especially in the middle and low-economy countries.
-So, the proposed framework utilizes the data collected from legacy 4G networks to bootstrap the 5G throughput prediction model thereby enhancing its performance.
-To understand the heterogeneity across technologies, operators, device hardware, etc., we utilize three different datasets -- (a) in-house datasets collected over legacy 4G networks (4G), (b) simulated 5G dataset using $\mathtt{ns3-mmwave}$~\cite{Mezzavilla2018} (5G-Simu), and (c) three publicly available 5G datasets (5G-Pub).
+To understand the heterogeneity across multi-network technologies, operators, device hardware, etc., we utilize three different datasets -- (a) in-house datasets collected over legacy 4G networks, (b) simulated 5G dataset using $\mathtt{ns3-mmwave}$~\cite{Mezzavilla2018} (5G-Simu), and (c) three publicly available 5G datasets (5G-Pub).
 The detail follows.